karthik1609/car_insurance_claims_ai_agent/options.md

     Human -- feedback/approval --> System
 ```

-**Context Description:** From the outside, Approach 2’s system is still a single “Claims AI Assistant” service.
+**Context Description:** From the outside, Approach 2's system is still a single "Claims AI Assistant" service.
 The **User** sends in claim data and gets back a JSON assessment.
 The **Human Adjuster** role is also present for manual review.
 The key difference (hidden from the user) is that within the **System**, multiple specialized AI agents handle different sub-tasks concurrently and then coordinate to produce the answer.
 This division of labor is not visible to the user, who still sees one unified service endpoint.

 * **User:** Same as before, the client providing input.
 * **Claims AI Assistant (Multi-Agent):** The overall system label for what is actually a collection of Azure agents working together (document ingestion agent, retrieval agent, reasoning agent, etc.).
 This grouping is what the user perceives as one service.